ccheung0926/extension/README.md

 # Wall, the actual front page of the internet?

-Wall relies on a Chrome Extension.
-Having this Extension allows one to turn Google's homepage into what it has always been, the most prominent neighborhood-wallfront in the global village.
+Wall relies on a chrome-extension.
+Having this 'extension' allows one to turn Google's homepage into what it has always been, the most prominent neighborhood-wallfront in the global village.
 What good is a wall without graffiti?

 Wall's civic rehabilitation of Google's homepage is ensured by two modes of user-experience: